Sneh017/github/README.md

 # github
 A beginner-friendly repository to practice Git, GitHub, and version control basics.
 Learning and experimenting with core programming concepts and tools.
-Personal practice repository for hands-on coding and experimentation